 Design without any empathy for the user is not User Experience (UX) Design.
 That’s called User Interface (UI) Design.
-If you are looking for the results that UX can bring to your business or nonprofit, you must have user research.
+If you are looking for the results that UX can bring to your business, you must have user research.
 If you are designing in a vacuum and not putting yourself into someone else’s shoes, you are trying to solve a problem with your hands tied behind your back.
 Let me help.
 I can untie you.

-These two things HAVE TO be in unison at every touch point across your organization for a strong UX.
 If you don’t understand the people you are serving, you cannot succeed.
 You might for the short term, but you are leaving yourself open to competitors in the long run.
 I want to be part of helping you build a sustainable business.
 I want to teach your business processes that will last you a life time.
 I want your organization to be successful because it can adapt to change.

 “Change is the only constant in life, so why not build processes into your organization that adapt?”

 Every organization runs differently.
 This is my ideal process that I’ve found to be the most effective way to build a product.

 First, I help all the stakeholders in the organization come together to decide what to focus on.
 I do this by first interviewing people independently to get unbiased answers, and then bringing them together to work as a team using the user’s journey as a backdrop for the discussion.
 In my experience, there is not one right answer for what should be the top priority, there are many good answers to pick from.
 The most important part is consensus.